slingslong/Schnedier-Rubin-Model2/README.md

-Open rubin-schneider-model2.nlogo on NetLogo 6.4.0 to use the model.
+rubin-schneider-model2.nlogo contains the NetLogo 6.4 file for the model.
+PHIL_177_Paper.pdf contains a paper in which I justify the epistemic value of social-scientific models.